Esketamine

 • Temporary increases in blood pressure

-These effects usually resolve within a few hours post-treatment.
-All sessions are monitored by our trained clinical staff.
+These effects usually resolve within a few hours after treatment.
+All sessions are closely monitored by trained clinical staff to ensure client safety and comfort.

 • Twice-weekly sessions for 4 weeks

-• Frequency reduces to once weekly, then fortnightly or monthly
+• Sessions gradually reduce to weekly, then fortnightly or monthly

 • Duration depends on individual response

-Patients cannot drive or return to work immediately post-treatment.
-You will need someone to accompany you home.
+After each session, clients will need time to rest and recover.
+Clients must not drive or return to work immediately after treatment and will need someone to accompany them home.

 Dr Michael Lau